Nozbe/Michael.team/en/_posts/2012-04-14-dual-monitor-setup-for-twice-the-productivity-43-productive-magazine-show.md

 redirect_from: /video-of-my-dual-monitor-setup-for-twice-the/
 ---

-# Dual-monitor setup for twice the productivity - #43 Productive!
-Magazine Show
+# Dual-monitor setup for twice the productivity - Productive!
+Show #43

 When I'm at my home office I work on two screens at a time - one big screen (Apple Thunderbolt Display) hooked up to my Macbook Air - helps me arrange apps and get stuff done quickly, shifting my eye focus from one window to another without actually switching the apps.